Fasal-Tech/FileFerry-Click2Flash/README.md

 With its customizable connector interface and portable design, this tool simplifies the flashing process, reducing both the time and costs associated with traditional methods.
 FileFerry-Click2Flash is the modern solution to the challenges faced in programming SPI flash ICs, ensuring that the process is as seamless and efficient as possible. 🖊️💡

-Manufacturing Cost
+💰 Manufacturing Cost Breakdown
 ------------------
 We got 5 quantity PCBA samples from JLCPCB.
-(We are in no way affiliated with JLCPCB.
-It's just convinient to manufacture quick prototypes with them!)
+(We are in no way affiliated with JLCPCB—it's just convenient to manufacture quick prototypes with them!) 🚀

-1. Total cost with Shipping (PCB + PCBA): $132.49
+Total cost with Shipping (PCB + PCBA): $132.49 📦
-2. Landing cost with import duties, customs, etc: INR 14,000.00 (for 5 pieces)
+Landing cost with import duties, customs, etc.: INR 14,000.00 (for 5 pieces) 💸 Cost per board: INR 2,800.00 (includes 6 extra pogo pins, hand soldered later) 🛠️ At a cost of INR 2,800.00 (~ USD 33.00), we have a SPI flasher with additional functionalities like UART transfer.
-3. Cost per board: INR 2,800.00 (6 qty pogo pins extra. hand soldered later)
+🔄 Compare this with a J-Flash SPI programmer at ~ USD 330.00 or a Bed of nails test jig at ~ USD 500.00.

-At a cost of INR 2,800.00 (~ USD 33.00), we have a SPI flasher with other functionalities like UART transfer.
-Compare this with a J-Flash SPI programmer at ~ USD 330.00 or a Bed of nails test jig at ~ USD 500.00.
-Which would you choose?
+🤔 Which would you choose?

 High Level Working
 ------------------